zowe/docs-site/docs/user-guide/ze-ftp-using-ze-ftp-ext.md

-# Using the FTP Extension
+# Using Zowe Explorer FTP Extension

-## Prerequisites
+## System Requirements

-Ensure that you obtain remote access to z/OS FTP service before you can use the extension.
+Ensure that you obtain remote access to a z/OS FTP service before you can use the extension:

 1. Connect to z/OS with the FTP client.
-1. Run the following command in the FTP client:
+2. Run the following command in the FTP client:

    ```bash
    rstat
    ```

-1. Confirm that the `JESINTERFACELevel` option is set to `2`.
+3. In the output of the preceding command, confirm that the `JESINTERFACELevel` option is set to `2`.

 ## Using